Last Updated on 22/02/2019 by Patryk Bandurski

 Get single resource by id

-Previous operation allowed to get all available resources.
+The previous operation allowed us to get all available resources.
 How about getting a particular one?
 For each record unique id should be selected.
-By this id we will search the list.
-We need to append id after slash like bellow
+By this id, we will search the list.
+We need to append id like bellow

-First example mean that we would like to get account which id is equal to aabacki and the second one application identified by 872233.
+First example mean that we would like to get account which id is equal to adoe and the second one application identified by 872233.

 When we try to get such resource we should receive its content with http status 200 like below: